 Cassandra created the not-for-profit organization the I Love Me Campaign, a self-love campaign providing mental health curriculum in Canadian High Schools to teen girls through a 6-Session Self-Love & Mental Health Education Program.
 Cassandra and her facilitator team volunteer their time to deliver the program in high schools.
 Cassandra is an advocate for teen mental health and the importance of bringing mental health curriculum to Canadian high schools.

 Cassandra is the Clinical Director and Clinical Supervisor at Senta Counselling Services.
 She also provides external clinical supervisor to psychotherapists, practicum students and therapists in training.
+She takes an interest in mentoring novice Psychotherapists.

 She is a published author in both academic scientific journals and clinical book publications.
 Much of her publications focus on her research related to the role of touch in developing healthy interpersonal connection.